Off Ice Programs

-Off-ice training at SNHSC
+Off-Ice training at SNHSC

-Spring 2023
+Summer 2023

 If you're interested in registering, please read below for more detailed information about requirements, what to expect, and payment details!